Lower School (Preschool-Fourth Grade)

 School for Children students playing the xylophone in music

-All students in the 8/9s participate in weekly chorus rehearsals and perform in the winter and spring concerts by grade level.
-Students learn songs ranging from classical to jazz and perform in the winter and spring concerts, providing opportunities for students interested in learning more advanced pieces and performing solos. the curriculum includes:
+All students in this grade participate in weekly chorus rehearsals and perform in the winter and spring concerts by grade level.
+Students learn songs ranging from classical to jazz and perform in the winter and spring concerts, providing opportunities for students interested in learning more advanced pieces and performing solos.
+The curriculum includes:

 • Singing is the core of the music curriculum.
-Song selection in the 8/9s ranges from folk songs to jazz tunes, seasonal songs to songs of the Civil Rights Movement.
+Song selection ranges from folk songs to jazz tunes, seasonal songs to songs of the Civil Rights Movement.

-• Music Literacy and Instrument Playing are integrated in the 8/9s.
+• Music Literacy and Instrument Playing are integrated in this grade.
 Students continue their study of the recorder and develop proper breathing and fingering technique.
 They learn to read treble notations and expand their knowledge of note values, rhythmic patterns, expressive markings, dynamic, and tempo.
-Each student moves at his/her own pace, and there are written exercises to be completed at home.
-Barred instruments such as xylophones, metallophones and glockenspiel, as well as percussive instruments, continue to be used for ensemble playing.
-Towards the end of the year, students read and play written arrangements for Orff ensemble in different styles and genres.
+Each student moves at their own pace, and there are written exercises to be completed at home.
+Barred instruments, such as xylophones, metallophones, and glockenspiel, as well as percussive instruments, continue to be used for ensemble playing.
+Toward the end of the year, students read and play written arrangements for Orff ensemble in different styles and genres.

-• Movement/Folk Dance allow students to perceive the connection between patterns in music and physical movement, while learning the art of collaboration, self-regulation and, most important, listening.
-In the 8/9s, students continue to expand their folk dance repertoire, including more sophisticated dance patterns.
+• Movement/Folk Dance allows students to perceive the connection between patterns in music and physical movement, while learning the art of collaboration, self-regulation, and most importantly, listening.
+Students continue to expand their folk dance repertoire, including more sophisticated dance patterns.

-• Music Appreciation in the 8/9s includes study of Western operas and different voice types by range and timbre.
+• Music Appreciation includes the study of Western operas and different voice types by range and timbre.
 Students have attended final dress rehearsals at the Metropolitan Opera.
 Guided listening during the lessons to prepare for concerts explore elements such as synopsis, characters, sections of opera, the language and culture of the opera, and the various stages of opera productions and jobs involved in the process.

 • Physical Education